scc416/draw-bar-chart/README.md

 ## Documentation

-The library has only one function, `drawBarChart(selector, data, options)`
+The library has only one function, `drawBarChart(selector, data, options)`.

 ### selector